 Plan Your Visit

 A trip to Brant Point Lighthouse offers a unique glimpse into Nantucket’s maritime history.
 Whether you’re a history enthusiast, a photography buff, or simply seeking a peaceful spot to enjoy coastal views, the lighthouse provides a memorable experience.
-Don’t forget to bring a penny to toss into the sea as you round the point—a local tradition said to ensure your return to the island.
+Don’t forget to bring a penny to toss into the sea as you round the point on the ferry — a local tradition said to ensure your return to the island.

-Visiting Brant Point Lighthouse is more than just a sightseeing opportunity; it’s a chance to connect with the enduring legacy of Nantucket’s nautical heritage.
+Visiting Brant Point Lighthouse is more than just a sightseeing opportunity; it’s a chance to connect with the enduring legacy of one of America’s oldest, shortest, and most-rebuilt beacons.